-There were no uncertain tax positions recorded in the financial statements at December 31, 2022 or 2021.
-The Foundation's Form 990s from 2019 through this year end are subject to examination by the IRS, generally for three years after they were filed.
-The Foundation registers in various states including domiciled state (Ohio), base of operations (Pennsylvania), and others based on Board evaluation of events and solicitation.
+There were no uncertain tax positions recorded in the financial statements at December 31, 2023 or 2022.
+The Foundation's Form 990s from 2020 through this year end are subject to examination by the IRS, generally for three years after they were filed.
+The Foundation registers in various states including domiciled state (Ohio), base of operations (Pennsylvania), and potentially others based on Board evaluation of events and solicitation.